Skip to content

 Wreckfest took a long time to arrive on consoles following the initial early access PC release in 2013, when it was known as Next Car Game.
 But it was worth the wait, with the PS5 version upgraded with higher resolution textures and a reliably smooth frame rate despite the copious amounts of on-screen chaos.

-With Wreckfest 2 on the way and set to dial up the destruction, post-launch updates for the original smash-em-up dried up, but the lengthy campaign and an active online player base more than make up for this.
+With Wreckfest 2 set to dial up the destruction on consoles following its Early Access release, post-launch updates for the original smash-em-up have dried up, but the lengthy campaign and an active online player base more than make up for this.
 With up to 24 players causing carnage, Wreckfest’s online racing is delightfully chaotic when you’re in the mood to cause some mayhem.

 2. Forza Horizon 5